MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containter-ha-overview.md

 In the image above, a four-node kubernetes clusters host an availability group with three replicas.

 * One node contains a Kubernetes [*deployment*](http://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-The deployent includes the operator and a configuration map.
-Together these provide the container image, software, and instructions required to deploy SQL Server containers for an availability group.
+The deployment includes the operator and a configuration map.
+Together these provide the container image, software, and instructions required to deploy SQL Server instances for the availability group.
 * The other three nodes each contain a [*StatefulSet*](http://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 The StatefulSet contains a [*pod*](http://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 * The pod contains the SQL Server container and an availability group agent.
 The SQL Server container runs one instance of SQL Server.
-* The Kubernetes cluster has two [*ConfigMaps*](http://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) describes the deployment.
+* The Kubernetes cluster has two [*ConfigMaps*](http://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) related to the availability group.
-   * One ConfigMap provides information to the deployment for the operator.
+   * One ConfigMap provides information about the deployment for the operator.
    * The other ConfigMap provides information about the availability group.
 * The cluster stores [*secrets*](http://kubernetes.io/docs/concepts/configuration/secret/) for the passwords, certificates, keys, and other sensitive information.

+## Deploy the availability group in Kubernetes

+To deploy an availability group in Kubernetes:

+1. Create the Kubernetes cluster

+   For an availability group, create at least three nodes.
+In samples, a fourth node hosts the operator.

+1. Deploy the operator

+1. Configure the storage

+1. Deploy the StatefulSet

+   The operator listens for instructions to deploy the StatefulSet.
+It automatically creates the instances of SQL Server on 3 separate nodes and configures the availability group with an external cluster manager.

+1. Create the databases and attach them to the availability group

+For detailed steps, see [Configure a SQL Server Always On availability group in Kubernetes for high availability](tutorial-sql-server-ag-kubernetes.md).

-### SQL Server Kubernetes operator
+## SQL Server Kubernetes operator

 After you deploy the operator it registers a custom SQL Server resource.
 Use the operator to deploy this resource.
 Each resource corresponds to an instance of SQL Server and includes specific properties like `sapassword` and `monitoring policy`.
 The operator parses the resource and deploys a Kubernetes StatefulSet.